danikagupta/predictET/README.md

 ```

-## Launching the project on CML
+## Creating the project on CML

-We recommend manual setup:
+I recommend manual setup:

 1. In a CML workspace, click "New Project" and add a Project Name.
 Select "Git" as the Initial Setup option, copy in the repo URL `https://github.com/danikagupta/predictET`, and click "Create Project".
 2. Launch a Python 3 Workbench Session with 4GiB RAM and run `!pip3 install -r requirements.txt` to install requirements.
 You may need to run this step twice to complete the installation after initial failure.